Mathieu Araujo

 His first coaching position came as wide receivers/running backs coach at Maine Maritime Academy in 2015.
 In 2016, Araujo served as a graduate assistant at Springfield College, where he worked with the outside linebackers and coordinated the special teams units.

-An East Freetown, Massachusetts native, Araujo was a four-year letterman at Bridgewater State.
+An East Freetown, Massachusetts native, Araujo was a four-year letterman as a defensive back at Bridgewater State.
 He earned his bachelor's degree in physical education from Bridgewater State and a master's degree in education from Springfield College.
-He and his wife, Elise, have one daughter, Avery.
+He and his wife, Elise, have a daughter, Avery, and a son, Carter.